awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-toolkit.md

       You can select either **Load balanced, auto scaled** or a **Single instance** environment\.
 For more information, see [Environment types](using-features-managing-env-types.md)\.
 **Note**
-For single\-instance environments, load balancing, autoscaling, and the health check URL settings don't apply\.
+For single\-instance environments, load balancing, auto scaling, and the health check URL settings don't apply\.

    1. The environment URL automatically appears in the **Environment URL** once you move your cursor to that box\.